A sign of courage and honesty

 It’s far too easy to justify your behavior and choices and just keep going.

-Sometimes our inability to change our mind is particularly problematical when it comes to money.
-Once we’ve started spending money to solve a problem, it is hard to stop.
-Psychologists call that the “fallacy of sunk costs.”

-The combination of cognitive dissonance, confirmation bias, and sunk costs is most visible in our politicians.
-In your entire lifetime, have you ever heard a president or governor say this, “I may have made a mistake when I sold you, the American people on this idea, and asked you, the taxpayers, to fund it.”
+The combination of cognitive dissonance, confirmation bias and sunk costs is most visible in our politicians.
+In your entire lifetime, have you ever heard a president or governor say, “I may have made a mistake when I sold you, the American people, on this idea and asked you, the taxpayers, to fund it.”

 Plenty of times presidents and governors have blamed their predecessors.
-But personally take the blame for a potentially bad decision involving tax payer dollars, made on their watch?
+But to personally take the blame for a potentially bad decision involving taxpayer dollars, made on their watch?
 I can’t think of one time off the top of my head, that a president or governor had that much courage and honesty.

 That makes this announcement by Mount Dora’s mayor so striking.